The list of .gov.uk domain names.

 The UK government manages the .gov.uk domain name registry in order to signify digital services that are part of the administration of the state, so that they can be identified as authoritative and trustworthy.

-The rules governing which organisations are eligible to register .gov.uk domain names and those names that may be used are set out in Naming and registering websites and social media channels.
+The rules governing which organisations are eligible to register .gov.uk domain names and those names that may be used are set out in Naming and registering websites.

 Public sector bodies may register .gov.uk domain names for a variety of purposes: